-Orton-Gillingham Based Programs:
+Orton-Gillingham Based Programs

-We created the Sonday System with Orton-Gillingham expert, Arlene Sonday, to create a powerful tool that preserves the widely studied and proven Orton-Gillingham method while improving its usability and accessibility.
-The Sonday System is the only tool that gives anyone—from experienced reading educators to volunteer tutors—the opportunity to identify, intervene and help struggling students catch up with their peers using effective multisensory instruction.
+We created the Sonday System with Orton-Gillingham expert Arlene Sonday to create a powerful tool that preserves the widely studied and proven Orton-Gillingham method while improving its usability and accessibility.
+The Sonday System is the only tool that gives anyone—from experienced reading educators to volunteer tutors—the opportunity to identify, intervene, and help struggling students catch up to their peers using effective multisensory instruction.

-Our author, Arlene Sonday, was one of the first Orton-Gillingham fellows and was the first President of the Orton-Gillingham Academy of Practitioners and Educators.
-In 2009, the International Dyslexia Association presented her with the Margaret Byrd Lifetime Achievement Award.
-For over 30 years she worked in schools and homes and helped thousands of students improve their reading, writing and spelling using Orton-Gillingham methods.
+Our author, Arlene Sonday, was one of the first Orton-Gillingham fellows and the first president of the Orton-Gillingham Academy of Practitioners and Educators.
+In 2009, the International Dyslexia Association presented Arlene with the Margaret Byrd Lifetime Achievement Award.
+For over 40 years, she worked in schools and homes and has helped thousands of students improve their reading, writing, and spelling using Orton-Gillingham methods.

 A Bit of History

-Since 1997, we have helped more than 2,200 school districts improve reading scores by providing Orton-Gillingham based multisensory tools and training to educators working with struggling students.
+Since 1997, we have helped more than 3,000 school districts improve reading scores by providing Orton-Gillingham based multisensory tools and training to educators working with struggling students.